MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

 Remote management capabilities are essential for maintaining and updating applications in deployed systems.

-- **LWM2M or Other Services**: The kernel supports remote management protocols like LWM2M (Lightweight Machine-to-Machine) or other IoT management services for over-the-air updates and system monitoring.
+- **LWM2M or other services**: The kernel supports remote management protocols like LWM2M (Lightweight Machine-to-Machine) or other IoT management services for over-the-air updates and system monitoring.
   These protocols enable administrators to manage applications remotely, update firmware, and monitor system health without physical access to devices.

 Limited Transfer Bandwidth